Virginia Maksymowicz: Career

 In the year 2000, Maksymowicz assumed a full-time position as a sculpture professor at Franklin & Marshall College in Lancaster, Pennsylvania.
 Her sculptural installations became increasingly referential to the architecture of the various exhibition spaces (The Physical Boundaries of This World at the Elizabeth Foundation for the Arts, and Peripheral Vision at the Fort Collins Museum of Art).
 In 2007, as part of an artist-in-residence program at the Powel House Museum that included Karen Kilimnik and Roxanna Perez Mendez, she created Rules of Civility, a sculpture/audio installation that extended throughout the house.
 In 2006, while she was a visiting artist at the American Academy in Rome, her work began to focus upon the architectural convention of the caryatid.
 She returned to the AAR in 2012 and 2014, and has traveled to Vienna and Munich, and to cities in the U.S., in search of these female figures.

 By referencing caryatids and canephorae, historical figures and architectural elements in the form of women, Maksymowicz addresses the significance and power of women as structural support for society.
 She sees this imagery as a metaphor for the women as the pillars of civilization, stating, "My current interest in the female body lies in exploring metaphors for the foundational but often unrecognized role of women in supporting social structures.
 These include the architectural forms of canephorae and caryatids, columns and capitals, and their mythological underpinnings through Demeter, Persephone, and the bread of life."

-Documentation of her artwork and exhibitions can be seen on the artist's website.

 Awards

 Maksymowicz has been the recipient of a number of grants and awards including a National Endowment for the Arts fellowship in sculpture (1984), Artists Space/Artists Grants (1985, 87, 88), an Art Matters Incorporated artist fellowship (1988), Leeway Foundation Window of Opportunity grant (1999), Pennsylvania Council on the Arts SOS Grants (2002; 2005).
 She has been a visiting artist at the American Academy in Rome (2006; 2012; 2014), an artist-in-residence at the Powel House Museum in Philadelphia (2006–07), and a fellow at the Vermont Studio Center (2007).

-Maksymowicz's artwork has been reviewed in Sculpture Magazine, The New York Times, New York Newsday, the New Art Examiner and the Philadelphia Inquirer.
+Maksymowicz's artwork has been reviewed in Sculpture Magazine, Philadelphia Artblog, The New York Times, New York Newsday, the New Art Examiner and the Philadelphia Inquirer.
 Her series, The History of Art, appears on the cover of The Female Body, published by the University of Michigan Press.